 Serpentine Parade house

-This house in Serpentine Parade, Vaucluse, was built in 1959 for Mr & Mrs Moses and Musia Greengarten, Sydney retailers.
-The Greengartens commissioned Paul Kafka, Viennese-born craftsman and furniture manufacturer, to design the decorative scheme and furniture for their new house.
-Kafka had a well-established business, Paul Kafka Exclusive Furniture Pty Ltd, with a clientele ranging from private home owners and architects and interior decorators to corporations.
-Many of his clients were, like Kafka, Jewish refugees from war-torn Europe - the Greengartens came from Poland.
+In 1959, Polish-born retailers, Mr & Mrs Moses and Musia Greengarten, commissioned fellow Pole, architect Henry Kurzer, to refurbish their recently purchased home at Serpentine Parade Vaucluse.
+Kurzer designed a new lounge and dining space, which was fully furnished with custom-made furniture and cabinetry produced by Paul Kafka.
+Viennese-born craftsman and furniture manufacturer, Paul Kafka, had a well-established business, P E Kafka Exclusive Furniture Pty Ltd, with a clientele ranging from private home owners and architects and interior decorators to corporations.
+Many of his clients were, like Kafka, Jewish refugees from war-torn Europe.

 Our Home: Emoh Ruo, Reflections on the Way We Live, Historic Houses Trust of NSW, 1995.